ShoreSalle/PhaseFieldPet/README.md

 [![Watch the video](Videos/static_triple_junction.png)](Videos/static_Triple_Junction.mp4)

 # 1. Usage
-  One can take  source code PhaseFieldPet.c, and compile and run it, visualize the results (default in vtk format) using visualizations softwares such as [ParaView](https://www.paraview.org/).
+  One can take  source code PhaseFieldPet.c, compile and run it, visualize the results (default in vtk format) using visualizations softwares such as [ParaView](https://www.paraview.org/).
 The steps to download and install varies, but we give a general directions to do so here.

 ## 1.1 Installation
 There are many ways to install PETSc.
 See [PETSc Installation](https://petsc.org/release/install/).